 Facebook does have an integrated VoIP system of a sort.
 It's called Bobsled, and it’s a product of T-Mobile that you'll need to download.
-Once installed, it's possible to use your existing Internet connection and computer microphone to make calls to friends via Facebook.
+Once installed, it's possible to use your existing business Internet connection and computer microphone to make calls to friends via Facebook.

 But you'd be forgiven if you didn't realize this existed, since Facebook doesn't promote it; it doesn't even mention Bobsled on its help page.
 In fact, Bobsled's own page on Facebook doesn't even mention its VoIP with Facebook capability.